rarylson/update-conf.py/README.md

 Generate config files from `conf.d` like directories.

 Split your config file into smaller files in a `conf.d` like directory.
-The generated config file will be the concatenation of all splitted config files.
-The spplited files will be merged in the lexical sort order of their names.
+The generated config file will be the concatenation of all splitted config files (also called snippets).
+The spplited files will be merged in the lexical order of their names.

 Files ending with `.bak`, `.old` and other similar terminations will be ignored.